 This post may contain affiliate links.
 Please read our disclosure policy.

 Cooking a ham steak on the stove couldn’t be easier!
-In just 15 minutes, you can have a juicy, savory ham steak pan-fried to perfection and topped with a delicious brown sugar glaze.
+In just 15 minutes, you can have a juicy, savory ham steak pan-fried to perfection and topped with a delicious glaze.
 It’s the perfect meal for breakfast, lunch, or dinner, and so simple to make in a single skillet!

-ham steak on plate with green beans.
+a glazed ham steak on a blue plate with roasted sweet potatoes and green beans.

 Why You’ll Love This Recipe